sergiosagu/smartdisplay/README.md

 - Fade-in, fade-out and blink with fade effect a message.
 - "Crack" a message, like deciphering it.
 - Print a text like in a terminal.
+### providers.hpp providers.cpp
+These define the interface and implementation related to the providers of the data that will be displayed.
+Essentially, they provide the functionality to retrieve different data from different sources.
+Some examples are:
+- Date and time
+- Weather
+- Quote of the day
+- Stocks
+- Push messages
 ### smartdisplay.cpp
 Main application combining the previous functionality.
 ## Build & Run